megamattzilla/f5_terraform/Dockerfile/README.md

 # Dockerfile for custom nginx-lb and nginx-node containers.

 ## To build custom nginx containers download the Dockerfiles in this repo.
+This will allow you to bake your desired Nginx configuration into the container itself.

 ## For a nginx container that functions as a load balancer only you could use the Dockerfile in [nginx-lb](https://github.com/megamattzilla/f5_terraform/blob/master/Dockerfile/nginx-lb/).